-Shark Tank season 3 episode 2 introduces ideas include a training system for salespeople, a management system for cargo trucks, family-friendly Las Vegas entertainment, and a cat-portrait business.
+Shark Tank season 3 episode 2 introduces ideas that include a training system for salespeople, a management system for cargo trucks, family-friendly Las Vegas entertainment, and a cat-portrait business.
 Also: a follow-up on a Season 2 potty-training product for cats.

 Season 3 Episode 2 in depth